 Examines fundamental accounting concepts and techniques that are employed by entities to facilitate planning, performance evaluation, and control.

 Focuses on the interrelated elements of the marketing mix, its relationship with the other functional areas of management and marketing responses to consumers and to the external environment.

 Deals with important managerial decisions, such as project selection and financing, starting with the fundamental concepts of valuation and risk return.

 Considers strategic issues in managing operations as a means for competing in global markets, analyzes processes, capacity, quality, and improvement policies in both service and manufacturing settings.

 Emerging Markets: Integrates a diverse body of knowledge to address the issues faced by the multinational firm.
 (This course meets in July, August and concludes in November after the international experience abroad).

 International Trip - October (tentative)

-As a part of the Multinational Business Administration course, students participate in a global immersion experience, by visiting organizations abroad to gain first-hand knowledge of operations in the global marketplace.
+As a part of the International Business course, students participate in a global immersion experience, by visiting organizations abroad to gain first-hand knowledge of operations in the global marketplace.